goutamgmb/deep-burst-sr/README.md

 ## Toolkit Overview
 The toolkit consists of the following sub-modules.
+ - [actors](actors): Contains the actor classes for different trainings.
+The actor class is responsible for passing the input data through the network can calculating losses.
  - [admin](admin): Includes functions for loading networks, tensorboard etc. and also contains environment settings.
  - [data](data): Contains functions for generating synthetic bursts, camera pipeline, processing data (e.g. loading images, data augmentations).
  - [data_specs](data_specs): Information about train/val splits of different datasets.